Sprite Sheetifying Revisionification Time

 Anyways, it was a fun game but extremely difficult to win.

-Dancing in the Sprite Sheets
+Dancing In The Sprite Sheets

 I’ve been working a sprite sheet of playing cards from the Game Boy version of Caesars Palace last night, and I thought I’d show you people what I’m talking about: